Kr1shnam00rth1/NetWonIPS/README.md

 ### Description

 + Developed a Network Intrusion Prevention System (NIPS) using Python, used Scapy for real-time packet inspection, implemented custom Snort rules for threat detection, and leveraged IPTables for dynamic packet filtering.
-+ Implemented comprehensive logging and automated reporting for attack and traffic data, enhancing real-time monitoring, threat detection, and proactive network defense.
++ Implemented comprehensive logging mechanisms to capture attack and traffic data, enhancing visibility into network security events.
 ### Project Structure

 + ```main.py``` : Entry point; coordinates all modules.